CMU-17-214/f2023/labs/lab12.md

 33. Update the tag, push to Docker hub, and pull the new image from Docker hub following steps 17 through 21 above.

 34. Re-run the docker image you just created on the VM using `docker run`.
 You should see the new website running when you point your web browser to the IP address of the container.

+---

+Remember to shut down the virtual machine if you do not need it anymore to stop paying credits for it.